elee610/alloy-elee-tf/README.md

 some things to note and unclear
-    - backend for statefiles?
+    - backend for statefiles? should be stored in a s3 and dynamodb
-    - role for terraform?
+    - role for terraform? we need a user and a role to assume
     - what type of data store to use
-    - what type of instance is required
-    - how deep into the code , do you want me to go into?
-    - i would like to enable flowlogs for logging within vpc and send this to cloudwatch or s3 but was not stated but still enabled this
+    - i would like to enable flowlogs for logging within vpc and send this to cloudwatch or s3 but was not stated but still enabled this for vpc.
     - i created a kms key because we should have our data encrypted for both DB and EBS
-    - key for ec2 instance
+    - key for ec2 instance for ssh access
     - does ec2 require ssm access or internet access?
     - added tagging for resources